 There are many ways that nutrients can get into plants.
 Some of the most common ways include the roots, stems, leaves, and flowers.
 Each of these pathways can be affected by different factors.
-Nutrients entering into the plant is critical for the plant to grow and function properly.
+Nutrients entering the plant are critical for the plant to grow and function properly.
 The amount of water and sunlight can affect how well it absorbs nutrients.
 Soil composition can also play a role, as some soils have more minerals than others.
 Additionally, the age of a plant can also make a difference.
 Younger plants typically absorb more nutrients than older plants.

 Pathways of Nutrients Absorption